Necrophagist: 2008–present: Hiatus

 In 2008, Necrophagist began work on its next album with new drummer Romain Goulon.
-According to rumors, two possible names were "The Path to Naught" and "Death to the Faithful".
+According to rumours, two possible names were "The Path to Naught" and "Death to the Faithful".
 Suiçmez stated that the band would be using seven-string guitars on the album.
-Muhammed himself will be recording with a new custom shop Ibanez Xiphos guitar with seven strings, as well as 27 frets.
+Muhammed himself was to be recording with a new custom shop Ibanez Xiphos guitar with seven strings, as well as 27 frets.
 Sami Raatikainen is an Ibanez guitar endorser, using a 7 String RG-Series guitar on stage.

-As of 2012, it is unknown if Necrophagist are still active, or have plans to release a follow-up to Epitaph.
-This has led to a large amount of speculation on the part of fans, bewildered by the album's long wait.
-However, in a statement made in August 2012, former drummer Marco Minnemann stated there is indeed progress on a new album, saying "I know people are waiting for the new Necro album so bad.
-Muhammed is a very close friend of mine and I know he's really concerned about delivering the best album possible.
-But I personally know there's progress....hang on in there, I'm sure he'll deliver the goods."

-On 11 September 2013, drummer Romain Goulon issued a statement that Necrophagist are still active and attempting to record a new album, however, there was no indication of when it would be released.
-Then on 4 April 2016, Goulon replied to a Facebook comment and stated "We're looking for a coffin to mourn the dead", saying that Necrophagist would not be moving forward as a band and are done.
+On 11 September 2013, drummer Romain Goulon issued a statement that Necrophagist were still active and attempting to record a new album, but there was no indication of when it would be released.
+On 4 April 2016, Goulon replied to a Facebook comment and confirmed the end of the band, stating "we're looking for a coffin to mourn the death".